GullyKaGoku05/Trader-Sentiment-Analysis/README.md

 jupyter notebook TraderPerformance.ipynb
 ```

 Run all cells top-to-bottom (`Kernel → Restart & Run All`).
-Charts will be saved to the `outputs/` folder automatically.
+Charts will be automatically saved to the `outputs/` folder.

 ---